websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 Verify that new merge requests trigger Jenkins builds:

-1. Create a merge request from the any branch to the `develop` branch.
+1. Create a merge request from any branch to the `develop` branch.

 1. Verify that a new build is created for the merge request.